 Once the shoes are dry, they can be treated with a shoe conditioning product to make them waterproof.
 Test on a small inside area first as it may change the color slightly.

-Removing Winter Rock Salt Stains From Washable Clothes
+How to Remove Winter Rock Salt Stains from Washable Clothes

-Winter salt stains can splash up onto the hems of coats and trousers and must be removed as soon as possible to prevent staining and even changes in the dye color of the fabric.
+Winter salt stains can splash up onto the hems of coats and trousers and must be removed as soon as possible to prevent staining and even prevent changes to the dye color of the fabric.

 For washable garments, rinse the salt-stained area in cold water as soon as possible.
 If the salt stains have dried and stains have set in, you may need to allow them to soak overnight in cool water.
 Then launder as usual following label instructions using your regular detergent and cool water.

-Removing Winter Rock Salt Stains From Dry Clean Only Clothes
+How to Remove Winter Rock Salt Stains from Dry Clean Only Clothes

 If the garment must be dry cleaned and you are using a commercial cleaner, be sure to point out the salt stains to your cleaner.
 Ask that the garment be wet cleaned.

 If you are using a home dry cleaning kit, you should take the following steps before following the directions in your kit.
 Dampen the salt-stained area with a light mist of water and blot away as much moisture as possible.

 If the stain remains, treat with the stain removal product provided with the dry cleaning kit and then use the kit as directed.